isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 ### 3. (Optional) Configure users and permissions {#configure-users-and-permissions}

 Create seperate user accounts for Form Developer, Form Practitioner, and end users.
-These account help you test Headless Adaptive Forms for various types of users.
+These account help you test Headless adaptive forms for various types of users.
 To create a user account and add roles to the account:

 1. Login to your AEM SDK instance.
 1. Go to Tools > Security > Users and tap Create.
 The Create New User wizard opens.